jordibc/entrez/README.md

 applications of the E-utilities](https://www.ncbi.nlm.nih.gov/books/NBK25498) would look like with this interface.

-There is also a little program ``acc2gi.py`` that uses the library to convert accession numbers into GIs.
+There are also some little programs: ``acc2gi.py`` uses the library to convert accession numbers into GIs, and ``sra2runacc.py`` uses entrez to get all the run accession numbers for a given SRA study.

 ### Examples of use